Skip to main content

 5. Are accolades or testimonials about the business itself focused rather on buzz phrasing than pointers to actual results, i.e., contracts with major houses or agencies?

-If you get positive answers to the above questions, you know that you and your manuscript might have a fighting chance.
+If you get positive answers to all these questions, you know with reasonable certainty that you and your manuscript will have a fighting chance.

 _______________________________